ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi-install.md

 What you'll learn:

-- How to create a bootable Ubuntu Mate Desktop microSD card
+- How to create a bootable Ubuntu MATE Desktop microSD card
-- How to setup your Ubuntu Desktop for daily use
+- Tips on booting from USB drives (optional)

 What you'll need:

 - A microSD card (4GB minimum, 8GB recommended)
 - A computer with a microSD card drive
-- A Raspberry Pi 4
+- A Raspberry Pi 2 or newer
 - A micro USB-C power cable
 - A monitor with an HDMI interface
 - A micro HDMI cable